Nix and NixOS

 Lack of Reproducibilityβ

-, they are added to your user environment but aren't easily tracked or shared with others in the form of a declarative configuration.- This breaks one of the core strengths of Nix β reproducibility and immutability of environments.
+nix-envoperates on the user profile, and changes made with it are often not reproducible across systems.
+If you install packages withnix-env, they are added to your user environment but aren't easily tracked or shared with others in the form of a declarative configuration.- This breaks one of the core strengths of Nix β reproducibility and immutability of environments.

 Declarative Configuration Is Betterβ